Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

     In systems where the dominant feature is viewing/interacting with individual objects, a NoSQL storage solution might be the best way to go.

-    In systems with objects that are related to eachother, SQL-based Relational Databases are a better choice.
+    In systems with objects that are related to each other, SQL-based Relational Databases are a better choice.

-    Our system is more like this latter type (trust me on that one for now).

-    We'll be using SQL (sqlite to start with).
+    Our system is more like this latter type, so we'll be using SQL (sqlite to start with).

 .. nextslide:: Objects and Tables